 Veterinary Medical College Application Service (VMCAS) Toll Free: 1-877-862-2740

-Your VMCAS application must be postmarked no later than October 1st.
-If you are applying through VMCAS, your transcripts, GRE scores and the supplemental application form must be submitted separately.
+Your VMCAS application must be postmarked no later than September 15 @ 12 Midnight, Eastern Time or the closest Monday if this falls on a weekend.
+If you are applying through VMCAS, your supplemental application form must be submitted separately.

 If you are an international student already attending the University of Guelph please apply using the Application for Internal Transfer/Readmission Form.

 Alternatively, if VMCAS is not accessible for you please apply directly to the University of Guelph using the application form.
-Information is gathered through the Background Information Form (BIF), References, Transcript and GRE scores.
+Information is gathered through the Background Information Form (BIF), References, and Transcripts.

 Documents should be submitted to:

 Doctor of Veterinary Medicine Program